andrew-d-gordon/Line-Find/line-set/docs/point_test_creator.md

 `def random_point_dict(num_p: int, x_bound: int, y_bound: int, d: dict)`
 * Usage
-    * Serves to create a dictionary containing nump_p amount of random points.
+    * Serves to create a dictionary containing num_p amount of random points.
 These points x and y values are to be bounded within the positive and negative range granted by the x and y bound parameters.
 The dictionary is filled with unique random x, y pairs within the bounded space.
 The reliance on random generation in the bounded space leads to varying run times.